Kunlun-Zhu/Alpha-Baymax/README.md

 # Alpha-Bay-max
 Amazon Alexa assistant

-## Have no time to add a readme yet, just go see the code
+## This project aims for helping those who might need some help talking to someone.
+## This systems will ask you some simple questions and give a evaluation out of it, to see how exactly several the problem might be, and help the user to identify and recognize it deeply.